luuleitner/deepMTJ/readme.md

 # deepMTJ: Muscle-Tendon Junction Tracking in Ultrasound Images

 `deepMTJ` is a machine learning approach for automatic tracking of muscle tendon junctions (MTJ) in ultrasound images.
 Our approach is based on a convolutional neural network trained to infer MTJ positions across a variety of ultrasound systems from different vendors, collected in independent laboratories from diverse observers, on distinct muscles and movements.
-We built `deepMTJ` to support clinical biomechanists and locomotion researchers with an open-source tool for gait analysis.
+We built `deepMTJ` to support clinical biomechanists and locomotion researchers with an open-source tool for gait analyses.

 <p align="center">
 <img src="https://github.com/luuleitner/deepMTJ/blob/master/data/v2.0_ieee_tbme_2021/3dvolume.jpg" width="40%">